 Majority of respondents rent out an apartment.
 Once living with a Czech partner, there is a good (40%) chance to buy their own place.

-A big share of the respondents lives close to the city center.
-And 30% live to the North – where the Technology Park is located.
+A big share of the respondents lives close to the city center – where the Spielberk office center is located.
+And 30% live to the North of the city center (Královo Pole, Žabovřesky, Sever) – where the Technology Park and most university facilities are located.